 Cost Per Click: This should have decreased as you are now bidding lower.

 Step 2: Adjust your bid for each keyword as described above.
-The adjustment should mostly be to bid lower than the existing bid, if you find yourself having to bid higher then either you have reached the “sweet spot” for that keyword or your quality score is bad.
+The adjustment should mostly be to bid lower than the existing bid, if you find yourself having to bid higher than earlier, then either you have reached the “sweet spot” for that keyword or your quality score is bad.
 If you are not getting enough impressions even after bidding higher amounts it is quite possible that you have a low quality score and you should work on improving the quality score of the keywords.